Data and methods

 3. Research, data collection and analysis

 The TCDI team carried out research and data analysis for each theme, including a systematic search for reliable primary data (e.g. data collected by academic institutions, global foundations or governments) and secondary data (e.g. peer-reviewed academic articles).
 Where necessary, primary data was analyzed by the team’s data analysts using statistical software such as Stata.
 Stakeholder needs were examined in relation to the available primary and secondary data, relevant statistics and graphs were produced, and an explanatory text was written.
+The advisory board was established to follow-up closely all steps for the primary research survey before the validation of the final results.
+The advisory board was established to closely monitor the primary research survey before the validation of the final results.

 4. Website design